 How Do Wi-Fi Extenders Work?

-Answering the question, how do Wi-Fi extenders work is not perfectly straight forward.
+Answering the question of how Wi-Fi extenders work is not perfectly straightforward.
 Different types of Wi-Fi extenders work in different ways:

 - A basic desktop extender typically looks a lot like a Wi-Fi router.
 It utilises a set of antennas to receive, reproduce and extend a connection.
 It has its own power cord and will take up a bit of space, but generally has a robust build and strong specs.

 - A step up from the basic is a slimline power extender version that plugs directly into your outlet.
 This type of extender uses your home or your business’ existing electrical wiring to boost your wireless signal.
 Because of that, it’s a little more discreet in your home or workplace but tends to have a limited range.